Basis

 On Executing Types

-A type in Neut is compiled into a pointer to a binary function like the below (pseudo-code):
+A type in Neut is compiled into a pointer to a binary function like the following (pseudocode):

 define discard-or-copy-value(action-selector, value) {